Collaborative support fuels diamond growth

 “When you use a diamond in a photon or proton beam, it holds up.
 Most other materials would be destroyed,” Grotjohn said.

 “We’ve worked on diamond for 30 years or more at MSU.
-It feels good to have all that work produce papers and conference talks, but to move it into the commercial sector means it will have impact in the world.”
+It feels good to have all that work produce papers and conference talks, but to move it into the commercial sector means it will have an impact in the world.”

-Before GLCT was started, MSU helped Grotjohn and his colleagues explore whether or not the idea for a company focused on diamond technology was even viable.
+Before GLCT was started, MSU helped Grotjohn and his colleagues explore whether or not the idea of a company focused on diamond technology was even viable.
 Through MSU’s and Spartan Innovations Entrepreneur-In-Residence program, Evans was matched with Grotjohn to serve as the CEO of the startup company.

-In his EIR role, Evans worked with the MSU Foundation, Spartan Innovations, MSU Technologies and Red Cedar Ventures to commercialize advanced technologies developed at MSU.
+In his EIR role, Evans worked with the MSU Foundation, Spartan Innovations, MSU Technologies, and Red Cedar Ventures to commercialize advanced technologies developed at MSU.